wbyoung/jsi/_posts/00-01-02-fundamentals-notes.md

 date: 2014-05-13 00:00:00
 ---

+TODO: How do you best explain that objects are mutable?

+TODO: Add some more activities with objects and variables.
+For instance, what happens when you create a variable, assign it to the current property of an object, then change the object's property?
+What's the value of the variable?

+TODO: Common problems included not quite understanding the difference between a variable and what a variable was.
+How can we do a better job of that?

 ## Class Flow

 - There's no expectation to get through all the material on this one day, it